sbb-design-systems/lyne-components/src/elements/calendar/readme.md

 <sbb-calendar min="1600000000" max="1700000000" selected="1650000000"></sbb-calendar>
 ```

+To simulate the current date, you can use the `now` property,
+which accepts a `Date` or a timestamp in seconds (as number or string).
+This is helpful if you need a specific state of the component.

 ## Style

 The component displays one month by default; two months can be displayed setting the `wide` property to `true`.